syamfarh/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes a contact from the address book at the specified index.
+Deletes a contact from FAPro at the specified index.

 Format: `delete INDEX`
 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.

 Acceptable parameters for INDEX:
-* The index **must be a positive integer** 1, 2, 3, …​ (less than the size of the address book)
+* The index **must be a positive integer** 1, 2, 3, …​ (less than the size of the contact list in FAPro)

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.